Francis Plowden (1749-1829)

 Works

-Relative to Ireland
+Other works relating to Ireland

 • An Historical Letter from Francis Plowden, Esq. to Sir Richard Musgrave in reply to his strictures on “An Historical Review of the State of Ireland” (London: London : V. Dowling, 1805), 113pp., and Do.
-(Dublin: re-printed for the author, by H. Fitzpatrick 1805), p.99, 8°.
+(Dublin: re-printed for the author, by H. Fitzpatrick 1805), 99pp., 8°.

-• An Historical Disquisition concerning the rise, progress, nature and effects of the orange societies in Ireland : intended as an introduction to a work in hand, to be entitled the History of Ireland, from its union with Great Britain on the 1st January 1801 to the year 1810 (Dublin: R. Coyne [for] the author 1810), 144pp.
+• An Historical Disquisition concerning the rise, progress, nature and effects of the orange societies in Ireland : intended as an introduction to a work in hand, to be entitled the History of Ireland, from its union with Great Britain on the 1st January 1801 to the Year 1810 (Dublin: R. Coyne [for] the author 1810), 144pp.
 [20cm.].

-See also Sir Richard Musgrave, Strictures upon An Historical review of the state of Ireland, by Francis Plowden, Esq., or, A justification of the conduct of the English governments in that country, from the reign of Henry the Second to the union of Great-Britain and Ireland (London: Printed for F. C. and J. Rivington 1804), 233, [1]pp.
+See also Sir Richard Musgrave, Strictures upon An Historical Review of the state of Ireland, by Francis Plowden, Esq., or, A Justification of the Conduct of the English Governments in that Country, from the Reign of Henry the Second to the union of Great-Britain and Ireland (London: Printed for F. C. and J. Rivington 1804), 233, [1]pp.

 [ top ]